jakkapan1789/xo-game/README.md

 # Hi there

-## I Developed this one for learning and improving my skills. didn't expect anything except these things.
+## I developed this project for learning and improving my skills.
+Didn't expect anything except these things.

-# Getting Started with Create React App for playing XO game.
+# Start building a React app to play XO games.

 ![Local Image](images/xo-game-example.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts